w3c/PWETF/TPACDiversityFundProposalComms.md

 This way, the process for applying and distributing the funds can be based on a known quantity of funds for any given year.

-In addition, it is suggested that 3 nominated individuals from the Positive Working Group manage the short listing of candidates for both funds.
-Decisions on the funds will be made jointly by representatives from the W3C Management and the Positive Working Group (in order to keep the decision-making loop streamlined and prioritised).
+In addition, it is suggested that 3 nominated individuals from the [Positive Work Environment Community Group](https://www.w3.org/community/pwe/) manage the short listing of candidates for both funds.
+Decisions on the funds will be made jointly by representatives from the W3C Management and the Positive Work Environment Community Group (in order to keep the decision-making loop streamlined and prioritised).

 ## Inclusion Fund
 This fund operates the same as the previous TPAC fund - helping those with particular barriers to attend TPAC.
 The details of the fund are in the application form introduction  and eligibility section.